-Qwest will provide security within the infrastructure of the OSS against threats from hacker, criminal, and terrorist activities, consistent with commercial practice, which will ensure availability of service, confidentiality, and data integrity of the transmission and switching systems, the support systems, and the databases being maintained by Qwest in support of the services.
+Qwest will provide security within the infrastructure of the OSS against threats from hacker, criminal, and terrorist activities, using methods consistent with commercial practice, and that ensure availability of service, confidentiality, and data integrity of transmission and switching systems, support systems, and databases being maintained by Qwest in support of the services.
 Qwest will monitor potential security problems on a 24x7x365 basis.